 - 1. Submission of Claims for Drug Medi-Cal Services.
-Services are to be entered into the Clinician's Gateway System based on timeframes prescribed in the Alcohol & Drug Program Practice Guidelines and Procedure Manual.
+Contractor shall enter services into the billing template provided by County and submit to adpfinance@co.santa-barbara.ca.us based on timeframes prescribed in the Alcohol & Drug Program Practice Guidelines and Procedure Manual.
 Late service data and claims may only be submitted in accordance with State and federal regulations.
-Behavioral Wellness shall provide to Contractor a report that addresses the following: - a.
+County shall provide to Contractor a report that addresses the following: - a.
 Summarizes the Medi-Cal UOS to be claimed for the month, multiplied by the provisional rate in effect at the time of service, - b.
 States the amount owed by County, and - c.
 Includes the Agreement number.